fishondor/nightwatchjs-gui/README.md

 ## Authentication
 This package does not implements authentication.
 One way to add authentication is to implement a proxy server that will handle authentication and pass requests to nightwatchjs-gui server.

-Example using firebase cookie sessions, log in with google [here](https://github.com/fishondor/nightwatchjs-gui/tree/master/examples/firebase-auth-proxy)
+Example using firebase cookie sessions and log in with google [here](https://github.com/fishondor/nightwatchjs-gui/tree/master/examples/firebase-auth-proxy)